Mi Gente: Beyoncé remix

 On 28 September 2017, a remix version featuring vocals by American singer Beyoncé was released on digital stores and streaming services.
 The remix was released as a single by Universal Music Latin, Republic Records, Columbia Records, and Parkwood Entertainment.
 Beyoncé donated all proceeds from the song to hurricane relief charities in Mexico, Puerto Rico, and other Caribbean islands.
 Balvin and William stated Beyoncé was the "top choice" for the remix, and had no expectation of her agreeing to the song when they reached out to her.

 Beyoncé would later perform the song in her set in Coachella in 2018.
 For the second weekend, Balvin joined her on stage and sung the remix with Beyoncé.
-In 2019, the audiovisual recording was included in both the singer's live album Homecoming: The Live Album and the related film Homecoming.
+In 2019, the audiovisual recording was included in the singer's live album Homecoming: The Live Album.

-This song is also part of the set list for the OTR II tour.
+This song was also part of the set list for the singer's OTR II tour.
 The song was added to the set list at the show in Manchester on 13 June 2018, at Etihad Stadium.

 Commercial performance

 Upon the release of the remixed version of the song featuring Beyoncé, the song reached number one on the Hot Latin Songs chart, ending the 35-week reign led by "Despacito", becoming Balvin's fourth number one on the Hot Latin Songs chart, as well as Beyoncé's highest-charting song on the chart after "Irreplaceable" peaked at number four and "Beautiful Liar" peaked at number 10 in 2007.
 On the Hot 100, the remix moved from number 21 to number three after a full tracking week, giving both Balvin and William their first top 10 single and Beyoncé her 17th top 10 single (27th with Destiny's Child) on the chart.
 The remix also reached number one in the US Digital Songs chart with 79,000 copies sold during that week (combined sales with the original version), becoming both Balvin and William's first number one song on that respective chart, and Beyoncé's sixth, as well as just the second mostly-Spanish sung song to top the chart after "Despacito".
 This made "Mi Gente", alongside "Despacito", as the first time in the Hot 100 chart history for two non-English singles to appear in the top 10 simultaneously.

 In Canada, the remix reached a new peak of number two on the Canadian Hot 100, behind Post Malone and 21 Savage's "Rockstar", becoming both Balvin and William's highest-charting single at the time, and Beyoncé's 13th top 10 single.
 It also moved from number 17 to number one on the Hot Digital Songs chart.

-The remix also peaked at number one in many European and Latin American countries, including Argentina, Hungary, Mexico, the Netherlands, Bolivia, Panama, Paraguay, Costa Rica, and peaking at number 11 in Australia.
+The remix also peaked at number one in many European and Latin American countries, including Argentina, Hungary, Mexico, the Netherlands, Bolivia, Panama, Paraguay, Costa Rica, and peaked at number 11 in Australia.